A relatively young specialty area, forensic psychology merges psychological principles with criminal investigation.

 Graduate students in forensic psychology take courses in two general areas: applied clinical psychology and law and justice.
-Clinical psychology content usually includes assessment, diagnosis, and patient treatment; history of psychology and practice methods; and social, cognitive, and biological behavior.
+Clinical psychology content often includes assessment, diagnosis, and patient treatment; history of psychology and practice methods; and social, cognitive, and biological behavior.

 A practicum course allows students to apply the knowledge and skills gained in their doctoral program in a real-world setting.
 Students complete practicum placements under the supervision of a professor and their onsite supervisor.
-Practicums typically begin during the program's second year.
+Practicums can begin during the program's second year.

 Between years three and five, Ph.D. students begin researching and writing their dissertations, which consist of a lengthy report detailing the student's original research.
 Once they complete their dissertations, students must defend them.
 Dissertation defense involves a discussion or question-and-answer process with their dissertation committee faculty members.